 Geographic range: This snake is endemic to West and Central Africa.

 Habitat: Ball pythons usually inhabit open forests and grasslands.
 They usually spend most of their days in burrows trying to beat the heat, coming out at dawn and dusk.
 As cold-blooded animals, they aren’t very active during the night.

 Color & pattern: These snakes have light brown blotches among darker brown spots.
 The background of this python is much darker than the blotches.
 However, there are countless morphs out there with a wide range of colors from pure white to even dark black.

-Size & Shape: This python reaches lengths of 100 to 150 meters.
+Size & Shape: This python reaches lengths of 100 to 150 centimeters (39 – 59 inches).
 Most morphs kept as pets are usually smaller.

 Snake identification can be tricky.
 Several species look very similar and there are thousands of snake species all over the world and over 200 species in North America.

 When identifying a snake, there are several characteristics and features to consider.
 These include the locality within which you found the snake, the habitat within which you found the snake, and the description of the snake.
 These include coloration, patterns, and even unique features.